incertae-sedis/cavatica/README.md

 ../../code/script.sh
 ```

-The transitions should be saved in trends_pm.txt.
+The transitions should be saved in `trends_pm.txt`.
 It will then commence searching PMC, fetching list of papers and authors and generating a "pmc.gel" file.
 Once again open the "pmc.gel" file in Mango and type the following into Mango Console.

 ```
 run "pmc.gel";
 ```

-Then rerun the script to continue tabulating the trends which should be saved in trends_pmc.txt.
+Then rerun the script to continue tabulating the trends which should be saved in `trends_pmc.txt`.
 You can also view the number of papers fetched in barchart form

 ```